Mistle thrush: Taxonomy

+There is some dispute as to the boundary between T. v. viscivorus and T. v. bonapartei; some cite birds from Siberia east of the Ob as being in T. v. bonapartei, while others restrict T. v. bonapartei to the populations further south in the mountains of central Asia, with the entire Siberian population in T. v. viscivorus.
 An isolated population in Crimea has sometimes been separated as T. v. tauricus, but this is not considered to be a valid form.
 Mistle thrush fossils have been found in Pleistocene deposits from Poland and Sicily.